How to Deep Clean a Mattress

 Knowing when to clean your mattress is essential to maintaining its hygiene and prolonging its lifespan.
 Ideally, you should clean your mattress at least twice a year, or more frequently if you or someone in your household suffers from allergies or asthma.

-Apart from routine cleaning, there are other situations when you should deep clean your mattress.
-If you or your partner have been sick or have been sweating excessively, it is recommended that you clean the mattress immediately to prevent the buildup of bacteria, mold, and mildew.
+In addition to regular cleaning, it is important to deep clean your mattress in certain situations.
+If you or your partner have been ill or have been sweating excessively, it is recommended that you clean your mattress immediately to prevent the accumulation of bacteria, mold, and mildew.

 Additionally, if you have recently moved into a new home and inherited a used mattress, it’s important to clean it before using it to get rid of any germs or bed bugs that might be present.